zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-But something is not right
+But something is not right.

 ![](../../images/9/17c.png)